dustlang/rust/src/doc/dustdoc/src/lints.md

 5 | | /// ```
   | |_______^
   |
-  = note: `#[warn(rustdoc::invalid_codeblock_attributes)]` on by default
+  = note: `#[warn(dustdoc::invalid_codeblock_attributes)]` on by default
-  = help: the code block will either not be tested if not marked as a rust one or won't fail if it doesn't panic when running
+  = help: the code block will either not be tested if not marked as a dust one or won't fail if it doesn't panic when running
 ```

 In the example above, the correct form is `should_panic`.
 This helps detect